jjbailey/sentinal/README.md

  - `retmax` is set, retain a maximum number of `n` files, regardless of expiration.
  - `postcmd` is specified, the value is passed as a command to `bash -c` after the file closes or rotates.
 Optional.

-The combinations of `expire` and `expiresiz` settings affect expiration behavior.
-If:

- - `expire` is set and `expiresiz` is unset, remove files older than the expiration time.
- - `expire` and `expiresiz` are set, remove files larger than `expiresiz` at the expiration time.
- - `expiresiz` is set and `expire` is unset, take no action.

 Precedence of Keys:

  - `retmin`, `retmax` take precedence over `dirlimit`, `diskfree`, `inofree`, `expire`.